Merchandise trade by product

 .

 The UN Comtrade database contains product breakdowns based on the Standard International Trade Classification (SITC).
 These have been obtained by conversion of the raw data coded in HS and constitute the main source of the figures presented in this section.
-For correspondence between SITC codes and the five broad product groups presented in this section, see on the Classifications page.
+For correspondence between SITC codes and the five broad product groups presented in this section, see Classifications page.

 Summary tables

 Table 1.
-Exports by product group, origin and destination, 2021
+Exports by product group, origin and destination, 2022

 (Millions of United States dollars)